 About Our Scholars

 The Wake Forest Institute for Regenerative Medicine (WFIRM) has provided summer undergraduate research opportunities since its inception in 2004.
-Between 2004-2016, WFIRM hosted more than 425 undergraduate students during both the summer and academic year.
+Between 2004-2017, WFIRM hosted 445 undergraduate students during both the summer and academic year.

 In 2007, the WFIRM Summer Scholar program became nationally advertised and has been run continuously ever since.
-Over the past nine years, a total of 166 undergraduates were competitively reviewed and selected to participate in the program.
-The students participants represented a diverse group studying in institutions across the country and their majors included biology, bio-technology, biomedical engineering, bioinformatics, pre-med, chemistry, biochemistry, psychology, computer science and mathematics.
+Over the past 11 years, a total of 189 undergraduates, 98 male and 91 females, participated in the formal, competitively reviewed WFIRM Summer Scholars program.
+The interns were studying in institutions across the country.
+Interns’ majors included biology, bio-technology, biomedical engineering, bioinformatics, pre-med, chemistry, biochemistry, psychology, computer science and mathematics.

 Post-Undergraduate Outcomes: Breakdown

 - 120 (64%) recruited nationally

 - 69 (36%) from